relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

     "time" : date
 })
 {%endhighlight%}

+IMPORTANT: Notice the shebang reads `#!/usr/bin/env python` and not `#!/usr/bin/python`.
+This is important especially for the next step since the former will use the first python interpreter found via your $PATH environment variable whereas the latter will always use `/usr/bin/python` no matter what.

 You just created your first module!
 At this point, we can create a playbook that uses your timetest module and then execute it with